 Boost your energy AND your mood this January.

-January has always been a time when we take stock and embrace healthier habits.
+January has always been a time to take stock and embrace healthier habits.
 In recent years, initiatives such as ‘Dry January’ and ‘Veganuary’ have become increasingly popular (the latter has had over 1,000,000 participants since its launch in 2014).

-This year, with the country in lockdown, denying ourselves our favourite ‘comfort’ foods might feel especially challenging.
-While it’s important to be kind to ourselves and not add unnecessary additional stress to life, there are plenty of recipes out there that are fun to make, delicious AND healthy.
+This year, with the country in lockdown, restricting our favourite ‘comfort’ foods might feel especially challenging.
+While it’s important to be kind to ourselves and not add unnecessary additional stress to life, there are plenty of recipes out there that are easy, delicious AND healthy.

 Here are a couple we love (with thanks to KitchenCraft):